Praseodymium(III) acetate

 Praseodymium(III) acetate is an inorganic salt composed of a Praseodymium atom trication and three acetate groups as anions.
 This compound commonly forms the dihydrate, Pr(O2C2H3)3·2H2O.

 Preparation

-Praseodymium(III) acetate can be formed by the reaction of acetic acid and praseodymium(III) oxide:
+Praseodymium(III) acetate can be formed by the reaction of acetic acid and praseodymium(III) oxide at elevated temperatures:

-Praseodymium(III) carbonate and praseodymium(III) hydroxide can also be used:
+Structure

-↑
+According to X-ray crystallography, anhydrous praseodymium acetate is a coordination polymer.
+Each Pr(III) center is nine-coordinate, with two bidentate acetate ligands and the remaining sites occupied by oxygens provided by bridging acetate ligands.
+The lanthanum and holmium compounds are isostructural.